 My Puerto Rican Skin

 My beloved grandmother passed away in 1980.
-I was 18 and too selfish to be emotionally present.
+I was 18 and selfish and not emotionally present.
 She spent the last year of her life in and out of hospitals, but all I remember from that time were trips to the beach.
 Even during her wake, I was more of an observer and less a participant.
-Fast forward to November 20 of this year, and the trip to Puerto Rico for my mother’s passing.
+Fast forward to this year, and my mother’s passing.
 I was not going to make the same mistake again.

-Which meant sleeping in 100-degree weather without air conditioning or bug screens on the window.
-Which meant cars driving by slowly at 7:00 a.m. as cars drove by slowly, with speakers mounted on their hoods, blaring sales promotions from local stores — Llamen Ahora! — with salsa music as a back drop.
-Which meant renditions of Silent Night sung en espanol and arranged with a salsa beat.
-Which meant frequent road-side stops for a cervecita fria y una alcapurria (Google it).
-And which meant the warmth and motherly nature of Puerto Rican women – I’ve known it all my life.
+This immersion meant, among other things, sleeping in a bedroom without bug screens or air conditioning 100 degree weather.
+It meant waking up at 7:00 a.m. as cars drove by slowly, with speakers mounted on their hoods, blaring sales promotions from local stores — Llamen Ahora!
+It meant uptempo renditions of Silent Night sung en espanol and arranged with a salsa beat.
+It meant frequent road-side stops for a cervecita fria y una alcapurria (Google it).

-The wake was a see-saw of contrasts, and totally exhausting.
-Imagine a somber discussion about my mom being completely lucid til the end, deciding herself against intubation and directing her husband to sign the papers — “but do it over there, not here.”
-Follow that with an observation about her fake boobs — “They’re much bigger than the ones she had removed, and have you noticed that one of them is sliding down her side?”
-Then imagine the tiny funeral parlor filling with the smell of fry oil once the attendant begins to cook up some empanadas for the crowd.
-Then imagine what it’s like to hold someone close while their entire body trembles violently with unspeakable grief.
+The wake was a see-saw of emotions.
+Imagine a somber discussion about my mom being completely lucid until the end, deciding herself against intubation and directing her husband to sign the appropriate papers.
+Imagine an observation about her boobs — “They’re bigger than the ones she had removed, and have you noticed that one of them is sliding down her side?”
+Imagine the tiny funeral parlor filled with the smell of fry oil late in the day as the attendant began cooking empanadas for the crowd.
+Then imagine holding someone close while their entire body trembles with grief.